Tory MP says Gaddafi-IRA victims ‘stifled with lies and duplicity’

 However successive governments refused to publish the report – completed in 2020.
 On Monday night it published the the Executive Summary and Conclusion.

-Tory MP Mr Rosindell said the partial release of the report is “a landmark in the long and painful journey for justice by the victims of Libyan-Sponsored IRA terrorism and their families”.
+Mr Rosindell said the partial release of the report – written by Sir William Shawcross – is “a landmark in the long and painful journey for justice by the victims”.

-He said: “ "It is clear from the report that Sir William Shawcross believed that it was the responsibility of His Majesty’s Government to provide a scheme of compensation, even if funding could not be directly obtained from the Libyan government.
-Another key observation made by Lord Shawcross was that compensation could easily be provided to victims and their families using the hypothecated tax collected on frozen Libyan assets.
+He said: “It is clear from the report that Sir William Shawcross believed that it was the responsibility of His Majesty’s Government to provide a scheme of compensation, even if funding could not be directly obtained from the Libyan government.”

+He also noted the report said compensation could easily be provided using tax collected frozen Libyan assets in the UK, which he said had been “the long-standing position of our group”.

-"The absolute need to utilise taxation on frozen assets to issue overdue compensation has been the long-standing position of our group.
-The campaign was consistently told by consecutive governments that such a solution would be unworkable, illegitimate, and even unlawful.
-Today, we discover that this was in fact one of the potential options highlighted by Sir William in the internal report commissioned by and for the government.
+He added: “The campaign was consistently told by consecutive governments that such a solution would be unworkable, illegitimate, and even unlawful.
+Today, we discover that this was in fact one of the potential options highlighted by Sir William in the internal report commissioned by and for the government.”

-“The sense of duplicity will undoubtedly be a challenge for victims and their families, as they recognise that their suffering could have been partly ameliorated many years ago if successive governments had only listened to their own advice.”

-He added: “The victims of Libyan-sponsored IRA terrorism have waited far too long for justice.
-Their voices have been stifled with lies and duplicity, and not the transparency and clarity commended by Sir William Shawcross.”
+They have waited “far too long for justice” he said, adding that “their voices have been stifled with lies and duplicity”.

+Lawyers at law firm McCue Jury and Partners – who led the civil action against the Omagh bombers – are seeking compensation from Libya for 150 victims impacted by Semtex it supplied to the IRA.

+Senior partner Jason McCue said the families they are acting for now have a lot of questions to ask.